Far Eastern University Institute of Accounts, Business, and Finance

 The Far Eastern University – Institute of Accounts, Business, and Finance, or simply IABF, is the academic institute offering accountancy and business programs of the Far Eastern University.
 It is regarded as the oldest institute of the university, established prior to the creation of FEU.

-The Commission on Higher Education (CHED) accredited its Business Administration program as a Center of Development since 2015; while the BSBA and Accountancy programs are certified by the ASEAN University Network-Quality Assurance (AUN-QA) and granted Level IV status by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
+The Commission on Higher Education (CHED) accredited its Business Administration program as a Center of Development since 2015 while the BSBA and Accountancy programs are certified by the ASEAN University Network-Quality Assurance (AUN-QA) and granted Level IV status by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).

 Brief history

-The Institute of Accounts, Business, and Finance actually predates the Far Eastern University, being established as a private institution in Manila years before the merger.
+The Institute predates the university itself from being established as a private institution in Manila years before the merger.

 Started from a dream of having an exclusive accounting school for Filipinos, Dr. Nicanor Reyes Sr., then head of the Department of Economics at the University of the Philippines, left his position to follow this dream.
-With a number of prominent educators from the UP, he founded the Institute of Accountancy in 1928.
-Upon branching out to other fields related to accountancy such as economics, business management, and finance, the institute was renamed as the Institute of Accounts, Business, and Finance a year later, in 1929.
+With several prominent educators from the UP, he founded the Institute of Accountancy in 1928.
+Upon branching out to other fields related to accountancy such as economics, business management, and finance, the institute was renamed as the Institute of Accounts, Business and Finance (IABF) a year later, in 1929.